mercyplaisir/tradeapp/README.md

 # tradeapp
-app that gonna trade automatically
+app that gonna trade cryptocurrency automatically using binance api